Twitter handle: @bschloss - not all posts represent views of IBM

 LinkedIn: Bob Schloss

-I am a researcher in the Financial Services Research department, where my focus is Financial Model Governance (including Model Risk Management and Model Validation); my secondary focus is Bias Detection (Metrics of Fairness) during the construction of AI Solutions used by Banks, Lendors, Payment Processors, Investment Companies and Insurance Companies.
+In the Financial Services Research department, my focus is Financial Model Governance (including Model Risk Management and Model Validation); my secondary focus is Bias Detection (Metrics of Fairness) during the construction of AI Solutions used by Banks, Lendors, Payment Processors, Investment Companies and Insurance Companies.
 The Bias Detection work includes design of APIs to support plugable checkers, declarative representation of expectations including Data Fairness-Comprehensiveness-Quality, leveraging metadata, semantic data models, content analysis, and the use of XML-JSON-Linked Data for information integration.
 You can try pieces of this using IBM Research AI Fairness 360.
 I have a particular focus on what kinds of Bias Detection can be used by Enterprises in the Financial Services, who I believe are embracing deep-learning AI classifiers in a very strong way starting this year, but large enterprises or government agencies whose comptroller or treasurer or CFO function also use machine learning models are also of interest.
-My collaborators are located in India, China, Japan, Australia, Israel, Ireland and Switzerland.
+My collaborators are located in India, China, Japan, Australia, Israel, Ireland, Kenya and Switzerland.

 At the end of 2017, I completed 4 years focused on Education delivery solutions (both classroom and distance education), Education learner and faculty experience, and Education monitoring and analytics systems used by K-12 Schools, Higher Education, Employee Education, Tutoring Services, and portfolio management by Learning Content Producers and Distributors, both for operational use such as Personalizing Learning at Scale, and for study of best practices ("Evidence-Based Learning").
 My work is included in or has influenced the IBM Watson Classroom offerings as well as Teacher Advisor with Watson.
 Through year-end 2017, I worked closely with our Cognitive Computing for Education team, with the Cognitive Education and Interactions team at IBM Research-India, and teams at IBM Research Africa, IBM Tokyo Research Lab, and IBM Brazil Research Lab (including inclusive education), as well as with colleagues in IBM product and services groups.

 My metadata approaches are being used by the first of IBM's Cognitive Computing (Text-Intensive AI) solutions, such as the Watson Natural Language Understanding and Watson Knowledge Graph services.